How Can Fixed Seating Be Collaborative in a Classroom Environment?

 In conclusion: everyone is realizing just how important collaborative learning is.
 In order to have a space that is set-up for this type of learning environment, you need to look at the best seating options.
 Loose furniture no longer has to be the only answer to this problem.
 There are great fixed seating options that work exceptionally well for collaborative learning.
 A reputable manufacturer will be able to fulfill the need for a collaborative setting and configuration that can be easily maintained and well organized.

-At Sedia Systems we are the leading global manufacturer of lecture hall and auditorium furniture.
+Sedia Systems is the leading global manufacturer of lecture hall and auditorium furniture.
 We offer the widest range of fixed seating for the education, corporate, healthcare, government, and public assembly markets.